The Dog Fight over Dog Meat

 This feeds into the dog meat association’s plan to reinvigorate the dog meat industry and increase supply.
 “Just like beef and pork (industries) you will see more enterprise-class farms,” secretary general Choi Young-In said during the filming of a documentary titled, The Dog Meat Professionals.
 “Korean pork and beef products have been advertised on TV.
 When the advertisement appears on TV, saying the products are good for your health, the industry will boom,” he added.

 Under current law, TV networks will not accept dog meat advertisements but the dog meat association is hoping to change that.
-“The industry will continue to decline, unless the government registers dogs as livestock in the Sanitary Livestock Products Sanitary Control Act or the Livestock Products Processing Act,” secretary general Choi said.
+“The industry will continue to decline unless the government registers dogs as livestock in the Sanitary Livestock Products Sanitary Control Act or the Livestock Products Processing Act,” secretary general Choi said.

 In a bid to convince legislators to legalize dog meat, association leaders are staging pro-dog meat rallies all over South Korea, which often attract between 500 to 1,000 members.

-Despite meeting with several politicians, the association has been protesting that they are not considered in the same way as pigs or cattle under law.
+Despite meeting with several politicians, the association has been protesting that they are not considered in the same way as pigs or cattle under the law.
 “The ministry of Agriculture is neglecting us.
 Disband it!” a dog meat association leader screamed through a megaphone at a pro-dog meat march in 2016.
 Several hundred pro-dog meat protesters then screamed, “Disband it,” in unison while marching past the government office.
 Another leader screamed from a podium that they are gathering to get politicians to legalize dog meat.
 “We will fight for the legalization of dog meat until the end.
 Let’s raise our voice until it reaches the central government and parliament,” he said.

 The show of force being exerted by the dog meat association is not being matched by activists, who are limited in numbers.
 It is rare for more than several dozen activists to protest together, which limits their efficacy.
-Most groups work independently and each achieve their own successes.
+Most groups work independently and each achieves their own successes.